ThomasProce/Cross_Selling_Insurance/README.md

 - Balanced Random Forest Classifier
 - Logistic regression as a baseline model to assess the impact of class imbalance.

 Complex ensemble models are often effective in these scenarios.
-Therefore, the Balanced Random Forest was used for the final training.
+Therefore, the XGBoost was used for the final training.

 Each model underwent a randomized search for hyperparameter tuning.